 |

-Paper-3 consists of four Modules, these four Modules are as follows:
+Paper 3 consists of four Modules, and these are as follows:

 - Module A- Accounting Principles and Processes